Sunday, January 10, 2010

 Hope Cook as a Gyalmo !!

-The rich brown haired American Queen of Sikkim brought along with her an attention of the western world towards the land of Sikkim that was more of a favourite hub for some British naturist till then.
-Hope Cook married Prince Palden Thondup Namgyal in a highly structured marriage ceremony at Royal monastery on 20 March 1963 that was seen as the tying of the knot of the two worlds.
-The grand marriage also found featured in National Geographic Magazine.
+The rich brown-haired American Queen of Sikkim brought with her the Western world's attention towards the land of Sikkim, which was more of a favorite hub for some British naturists till then.
+Hope Cook married Prince Palden Thondup Namgyal in a highly structured marriage ceremony at the Royal monastery on 20 March 1963, which was seen as the tying of the knot of the two worlds.
+The grand marriage was also featured in National Geographic Magazine.

-Five years in her marriage and at 28, Hope Cook had two children Prince Palden at 4 and Princess Hope Leezum just a year old.
-She played an important role in succeeding in reviving the Sikkim's long-dormant cottage industry.
-Sikkim at that time exported to the world deep-pile rugs along with gold and silver jewelry made by native craftsmen.
+Five years in her marriage and at 28, Hope Cook had two children Prince Palden at 4, and Princess Hope Leezum, just a year old.
+She played an important role in succeeding in reviving Sikkim's long-dormant cottage industry.
+Sikkim, at that time, exported deep-pile rugs along with gold and silver jewellery made by native craftsmen to the world.

-The last line fascinated me a lot; well “our late Chogyal enjoyed chewing betel nut”.
+The last line fascinated me a lot: "our late Chogyal enjoyed chewing betel nut”.

 photo: Sikkim online/